A Minecraft: Java Edition CLI SLP implementation in C++.

 The protocol version that the client plans on using to connect to

 the server.
-Don't change if you don't know what it means.
+Do not change if you do not know what it means.

 🛠️ Examples